lexandr0s/bittorrent-utils/README.md

 ### Clients

 Clients setting is a list of BitTorrent / μTorrent credentials that are used by other utilities like [No-BTT peers filter](#no-btt-peers-filter), [Torrents autoremoving](#torrents-autoremoving), [BitTorrent & μTorrent autoconfig](#bittorrent--μtorrent-autoconfig) to connect to BitTorrent / μTorrent clients.
 This setting can also accept specific options for each client - see other utilities explanation.
 Utilities listed above will not work without clients specified.
+HTTP and HTTPS protoclos supported.

+Example of responsible configuration option:

 **CLIENTS**